 Carnations are often used in funeral wreaths and standing sprays.
 As with other flowers, each of the colors has its own meaning.
 The red shows affection and the white tends to symbolize innocence.
 For Catholic and many other Christian funerals, pink carnations might be a good choice since it’s believed they were created from the Virgin Mary’s tears.

-Guru Tip: Talented florist use carnations to create beautiful arrangements replicating sports logos, favorite activities and other personalized tributes.
-For some very good examples, check out this site.
+Tip: Talented florist use carnations to create beautiful arrangements replicating sports logos, favorite activities and other personalized tributes.

 These are mostly added into an arrangement of assorted flowers.
 There are a variety of thoughts behind the meaning, ranging from “you’re included in my prayers” to deep anguish.